-If you want to go deeper into the comparison between your country and France, you can use the Hofstede tool to understand the cultural differences: https://www.hofstede-insights.com/country-comparison
+If you want to go deeper into the comparison between your country and France, you can use the Hofstede tool to understand the cultural differences.

 Example: Why Germans have tough times finding a distributor in France

-When discussing with one of our peers, he said: “Even though we are neighboors, German managers have a lot of difficulties to bond with French distributors”.
-Yes, it is true, not all attempts to form a German French partnership is succeeding.
+When discussing with one of our peers, he said: “Even though we are neighbors, German managers have a lot of difficulties to bond with French distributors”.
+Yes, it is true, not all attempts to form a German-French partnership are successful.
 Why is that?